 Two species were recorded at site 1, being longfin and shortfin eel.
-Longfin eel were the most abundant, with 7 longfin eel recorded, compared with 2 shortfin eel.
-There was little difference between the coarse mesh and fine mesh fyke nets, but all g-minnow traps were empty.
+Longfin eel were the most abundant, with 6 longfin eel recorded, compared with 4 shortfin eel.
+All shortfin eels were recorded in the fine mesh fyke nets, although it cannot be discounted that predation while in these nets led to some fish being captured but not recorded.
+All gee-minnow traps were empty.
 No koura were recorded at site 1.

-There was some variation in size, and although longfin eel can grow to a larger size than shortfin eel, the largest fish recorded at this site was a 820mm shortfin eel.
-The largest longfin eel, at 732mm, is still likely to be more than 20 years old (Chisnall & Hicks, 1993).
-Assuming the eels in the Tawhiti Stream exhibit a weight to length relationship typical to the species, the longfin eel recorded at this site will have ranged from 238g and 1.08kg, while the shortfin eel will have ranged from 208g to 1.195kg (Jellyman et al 2013).
-Koura, although not recorded at this site, are likely to be present, and were for some reason not collected in the nets or traps.
+There was some variation in size, with the largest fish captured being a longfin eel of 1120 mm (Photo 3).
+This is the largest fish recorded during this survey, and is larger than any fish recorded during the previous survey.
+This fish is likely to be more than 40 years old (Chisnall & Hicks, 1993).
+Assuming the eels in the Tawhiti Stream exhibit a weight to length relationship typical of the species, the longfin eels recorded at this site will have ranged between 15g and 4.4kg, while the shortfin eels will have ranged between 2g and

+3g (Jellyman et al 2013).
+Koura, although not recorded at this site, are likely to be present, but were for some reason not collected in the nets or traps.